Hiroshima & Nagasaki Commemoration Events

 Tuesday, August 6 at 7:30 am at the Lyndale Park Peace Garden

-• Ceremony of the Cranes: Remembering Hiroshima keynote speaker: Joel Weisberg, Carleton College
+Ceremony of the Cranes: Remembering Hiroshima keynote speaker: St. John's University student recently returned from Japan

 Thursday, August 8 at 7 pm at the Global Harmony Labyrinth, Como Park, St. Paul

-• Greetings from Nagasaki and St. Paul City Halls
+Greetings from Mayor Suzuki of Nagasaki and Mayor Carter of St. Paul

 * Please bring your own chair to these events.